 Burke Ingraffia is a singer/songwriter whose folk and jazz songs have been compared to Mose Allison, Michael Franks, Bob Dorough, and James Taylor.
 His clear and pleasant voice adds a touch of honesty to his hopeful and witty lyrics.

-Burke Ingraffia has been a finalist at Kerrville New Folk and a semi-finalist at the Telluride Troubadour competition.
+Burke Ingraffia has been a finalist at Kerrville New Folk, won multiple hours from the Mid-Atlantic Song Contest, and was many moons ago a semi-finalist at the Telluride Troubadour competition.

 His sixth album of songs, Waves, was released on March 27, 2020.
 Produced by multi Grammy award-winning producers Scott Billington and Steve Reynolds, it features some of New Orleans’ finest musicians, including Johnny Vidacovich, James Singleton, Helen Gillet, John Gros, Dave Easley, Tim Laughlin, Michael Skinkus, Scott Billington, Johnette Downing, Jeff Albert, Marcello Benetti, and Jake Eckert.